 Typically, missing or “shriveled-looking” kernels don’t signal that an ear of corn is unsafe, just that it had a hard time getting pollinated back on the field.
 And getting fully pollinated is no small feat!

 Each kernel on an ear of corn must be fertilized separately, with pollen attaching to the corn silks while the ear is still very tiny.
-Pollen grains travel down each corn silk until arriving at and fertilizing egg cells (scroll down to figure 2 in this paper for a neat diagram of how that works and here’s an equally neat video of corn pollination).
+Pollen grains travel down each corn silk until arriving at and fertilizing egg cells (scroll down to figure 2 in this paper for a neat diagram of how that works and check out the end of this post for an equally neat video about corn pollination).

 Considering that the average ear has hundreds of kernels, that’s a lot of pollen for the wind to distribute from the wheat-like tassels at the top of a corn stalk to the stringy silk clumps lower on the stalk.
 If pollination doesn’t happen, you get shriveled, not-quite kernels, as you see in the image above.

 But there’s something else going on in this image, which tells us that this ear of corn may be wrapped up in a case of missing geography.

 This appears to be an ear of choclo corn, Catherine Belisle, who is working on a PhD in postharvest horticulture science at the University of Florida, tells me.
 With fatter, starchier, chewier kernels that are several times the size of the sweet corn kernels you may be used to, this corn is suited to high-altitude equatorial climates like those in Peru’s Sacred Valley (yep, the same place where you find Machu Picchu).
 In the Andes region, choclo corn is used to everything from ceviche to street food and stews.
 According to Specialty Produce, the corn even has its own festival.